Privacy Notices

 We do not discriminate against you based on your exercise of your privacy rights, although some of the functionality and features available on our websites may change or no longer be available to you.

-For more information regarding non-applicant personal information collected by TransUnion, visit TransUnion’s Consumer Privacy Rights page.
+For more information regarding non-applicant personal information collected by TransUnion, visit TransUnion’s US State Privacy Rights page.

 As a job applicant, consistent with the laws and regulations in which we operate and engage in application and recruitment processes, you may take advantage of certain privacy rights, such as to request access, correction, or deletion of your personal information.
 You may also have the right to appeal a denial of your privacy rights.